ebpf-io/ebpf.io-website/src/posts/2022-11-17-why-ebpf/index.md

 Before we dive into the magic, let's first figure out what eBPF actually is.
 Pulling from [ebpf.io](https://ebpf.io/) gets us:

-    “eBPF is a revolutionary technology with origins in the Linux kernel that can run sandboxed programs in an operating system kernel.
-It is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules.”
+> eBPF is a revolutionary technology with origins in the Linux kernel that can run sandboxed programs in an operating system kernel.
+It is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules.

 But seeing how most people have never installed a kernel module, let alone looked at Linux source code, I don’t think this is getting us very far.
 What a lot of people do have experience with though is the web.
 In fact you are probably reading this on a web browser right now.